offen/analyticstxt/draft-ring-analyticstxt.md

 This REQUIRED multi-value field indicates which potentially privacy relevant user specific data is being collected or used in session identification or other procedures.
 These values MUST also be specified if a property is not persisted as-is, but stored or processed in a hashed and/or combined form.
+Some of the allowed values overlap to a certain extent, e.g. a User Agent string might be used in a Browser Fingerprint.

 #### Allowed values